Cherreads

 Chapter 7 - Chapter 7: Seeing Hermione Again

-After escorting the family of three to the entrance of Eeylops Owl Emporium, Professor McGonagall glanced at the clock on the wall through the glass window and exclaimed, "Oh no, we're going to be late!"
+After escorting the family of three to the entrance of Eeylops Owl Emporium, Professor McGonagall glanced through the window at the clock on the wall and exclaimed, "Oh no, we're going to be late!"

 All three of them turned their attention to her.

-McGonagall said apologetically, "Excuse me, I may need to leave you for a short while to collect the student I am meeting at one o'clock."
+McGonagall said apologetically, "Excuse me, but I must leave you briefly to collect the student I'm meeting at one o'clock."

 "You mean you'll be coming back here later, right?
-Then please go ahead with your work.
-Just make sure you get us home safely," Ethan Jones said on behalf of his parents.
+Then please, go ahead with your work.
+Just make sure you get us home safely," Ethan said, speaking for his parents.

 "Thank you all for your understanding.
 I'll take my leave now.
 I should be back soon."
 McGonagall pursed her lips, nodded to them, and disappeared into the crowd in a flash.